 Egyptians have been drinking an ice-cold liquorice juice called 'erk sous' from street vendors for generations.
 Ancient Egyptian doctors would mix erk sous with various medicines to treat stomach and liver problems.

-A cup of liquorice juice on a hot summers day was said to restore the body's lost minerals and water
+Later on, the Romans and the Greeks used it to treat coughs, indigestion, stomach pains and general digestive ailments.
+A cup of licorice juice on a hot summer's day was said to restore the body's lost minerals and water.

 There has been a lot of discussion regarding the safety of hydroquinone in recent years, and it's a debatable topic seeing as the FDA proposed to ban it in 2006.
 And it is banned in the EU in concentrations greater than 1%.